Alejandrovc0/World-Travel-Agency/README.md

 6. **Finish Menu:**
    - Select options to create another reservation, access existing reservations, or log out.

-## Project Structure

-- `main.cpp`: Main program file containing the entry point and core logic.
-- `account.h` and `account.cpp`: Header and implementation files for user account management.
-- `reservation.h` and `reservation.cpp`: Header and implementation files for reservation management.
-- `travel.h` and `travel.cpp`: Header and implementation files for travel-related functions.

 ## Additional Test Files

 The repository includes test files to validate the functionality of the reservation system - see the [Tests](Tests) file:
 - `test.txt`: Contains a sample reservation for a user.
 - `test2.txt`: Another sample reservation with different options.